SpellholdStudios/The_Minotaur_and_Lilacor/README.md

 #### Notes

 *If you've previously installed the mod, remove it before extracting the new version.
-To do this, run **`setup-adrian.exe`**, un-install all previously installed components and delete the :file_folder: **adrian** folder.*
+To do this, run **`setup-slandor.exe`**, un-install all previously installed components and delete the :file_folder: **slandor** folder.*

 *When installing or un-installing, **do not close the DOS window** by clicking on the **X** button!
 Instead, press the **Enter** key whenever instructed to do so.*